greenwich logo

 An introduction to general concepts of neoplasia.
 A detailed overview of the classification of renal tumours.
 It includes the macroscopical and microscopical appearances of the important renal tumours.

-Robotics and Automation - Workplace required
+Robotics and Automation leaflet Robotics and Automation - Workplace required

 Major developments in automation and robotics have been triggered as a result of analytical breakthroughs in the use of non-radioactive labels and immunometric techniques, and these have had a profound effect on the way that clinical chemistry laboratories operate.
 Robotic components are more robust and reliable and computer control has led to the much better control of processes so that timing, incubation temperatures, addition of reagents and measurement of signals is highly precise.